kesavan-ms/kesavan-ms.github.io/visits.md

 ---

 **2026**
-- Singularities in Commutative Algebra Through Cohomological Methods at MSRI/SLMath, California
+- Singularities in Commutative Algebra through Cohomological methods at MSRI/SLMath, California
 - Pan-American School in Commutative Algebra 2.0 at CIMAT, Mexico
 - A Celebration of Golod’s Mathematical Legacy at University of Warwick, UK
 - AMS Spring Central Sectional Meeting at University of North Dakota